armindarvish/armindarvish-website/content/en/post/Emacs_Workflow_Dynamically_Adding_files_to_org-agenda-Files/index.md

 -   Adding hooks

-To get my functions to run automaticcaly, I add `hooks` to `org-mode`.
+To get my functions to run automatically, I add `hooks` to `org-mode`.
 I make `lambda` functions that are added as hooks to `find-file-hook` and `before-save-hook` to make sure that `org-agenda-files` gets updated whenever I open an org-mode file and then again when I save the file.

 ```emacs-lisp
 (require 'ad-org)